Brain Science

 A range of experiments during the past decade have shown that magnesium is a brain booster.
 For example, in tests on laboratory animals, researchers at MIT have demonstrated that magnesium can increase learning abilities and memory.

-Liu and his fellow researchers examined how magnesium altered the functional and structural properties of synapses.
+Liu and his fellow researchers examined how magnesium altered synapses' functional and structural properties.
 They found that at any age, magnesium increased the adaptability of synapses while boosting the density of synapses in the hippocampus, the vital area that takes part in learning and memory.

 “Half the population of the industrialized countries has a magnesium deficit, which increases with aging.
 If normal or even higher levels of magnesium can be maintained, we may be able to significantly slow age-related loss of cognitive function and perhaps prevent or treat diseases that affect cognitive function,” Liu says.